What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 La Hoya Ski Hill

-If you’re travelling to Patagonia in the wintertime and you want to enjoy a bit of skiing and snowboarding, you can do so near Esquel.
+Finally, if you’re travelling to Patagonia in the wintertime and you want to enjoy a bit of skiing and snowboarding, you can do so near Esquel.

 The main ski centre there is La Hoya, which is a 30-minute drive north of town.